VianneyRousset/waveguide-simulator/README.md

 # waveguide-simulator
-Tools based on meep and shapely for optical simulation on wavguides
+Tools based on meep and shapely for optical simulation of waveguides